thesandboxgame/sandbox-smart-contracts/docs/topics/land/land.md

                 }
     ```

-Once these checks are done we'll go through all the land ids of this new quad and emit a `Transfer` event before updating the \_owners and \_numNFTPerAddress tables.
+Once these checks are done we'll go through all the land ids of this new quad and emit a `Transfer` event before updating the ownership table.

 ```plantuml